Efficient Memory Management for Deep Neural Net Inference: Related Work

 \section{Related Work}

-Efficiently managing memory for deep neural networks is not only a problem for resource-constrained environment such as mobile or embedded devices; it has been a challenge even for servers.
+Efficiently managing memory for deep neural networks is not only a problem for resource-constrained environment but also for servers.
 MXNet employs a number of techniques for reducing memory consumption such as in-place operators and intermediate tensors memory co-share, using simple heuristic algorithm for memory allocation, that is safe for parallel operators execution~\cite{chen2015mxnet}.
 However, the authors do not focus on the core problem of memory management and do not explore different algorithms that can solve this problem in the most effective way. \cite{chen2016training} employs a similar technique along with trading computation for memory, but is not suitable for mobile.

 Caffe2's on-device inference engine employs NNPACK and QNNPACK \cite{wu2019machine}.
 These neural network operator libraries choose the best data layout and optimize off-chip memory access, but do not focus on minimizing the inference engine's memory footprint. \cite{li2016optimizing} similarly exploits data layout to optimize off-chip memory access and focuses on server-like settings which are not as resource-constrained as mobile or embedded devices.